-It makes a big clump over time, so I just remove some of the canes every so often.
+It makes a big clump over time, so I just remove some of the canes at the base every so often.
 New plants can be propagated from these pieces.
 Every so often some of the older foliage gets shabby, so I remove these.
 It is a fab plant to use for 'colour echoes' in the garden: such as being paired with lime-leaved Xanthosoma 'Lime Zinger'or with the yellow blooms of the golden shrimp plant, Pachystachys lutea, an Acanthaceae member that is seemingly never without a flower in a shaded section of my garden (pictured above).

 I have seen the leaves of this plant used most effectively in a large vase with the plain green leaves of Alpinia nutans.